wcm-io-qa/wcm-io-qa-galenium/parent/src/site/markdown/concepts.md

 ## Galenium Concepts

 There are a few concepts in Galenium that are important to know.
 Some should be familiar, others might be new.
+## Galenium Overview
+ Essentially, Galenium knows the following units:
+* Objects
+  * Objects are accessed via CSS selectors.
+* Specifications
+  * Specifications define constraints for objects.
+* Suites
+  * Suites are used to summarize test cases based on specifications.

+## Step-by-Step Procedure
+* Define objects
+* Write Selenium tests
+* Add Galen specifications
+* Generate sample data for target state if applicable
+* Run tests
+* Compare with sampled target state if applicable
+* Check reports

+## Information Sources
+* Software configuration management (SCM)
+  * Galenium tests
+  * Galen specifications
+  * Galen test suites
+* Continous Integration (CI)/Jenkins
+  * Jobs
+  * Reports
+* Selenium Grid
+  * Browsers
+  * OSs

+## How Galenium Works

+### Thread-Safe Contexts
+ TestNG uses multiple threads to handle test cases concurrently.
+ A thread-safe context is created that makes configuration and data available to only one test case instance whereas it is not visible to all other test case instances.
+ Galenium uses the Java class java.lang.ThreadLocal to store the context separate for each thread.
+ Synchronization is not required because the object is not shared which improves scalability and performance.
+ Access is done via static methods to allow integration without having to worry about inheritance.
+ There is always only one value per thread.

+### Drivers
+ The Selenium WebDriver is needed for interaction with the browser.
+Every test case needs its own dedicated browser instance.
+The driver represents and enables the connection to the browser.

+### Test Devices
+ The test device is a Galenium specific concept.
+It encapsulates the browser type (e.g. Chrome) and the viewport size (e.g. 1024x800).
+With this information Galenium can instantiate browsers using Selenium.

+### Test Names
+ In Galenium the test name is central.
+The test name is used to aggregate log statements and results for reporting purposes in Extent Report.
+Different names for test cases must be used to get separate test cases in the Extent Report.

+### Test Descriptions
+ A more detailed description can be added to the test case and logged in the report.
+Descriptions can be used for important information that would overload the test name.
+ Descriptions are optional and not used by default in Galenium.

+### Reports
+ This is used to keep multiple runs of the same test case logging to the same Extent Report test case.
+ Log management is done transparently by Galenium.
+ The GaleniumReportUtil.getLogger() method is used to retrieve a logger.
+ Simple Logging Facade for Java (SLF4J) logging calls are used to write to the test case report.
+ The GaleniumReportUtil.getMarkedLogger(Marker) method is used to create marked log entries which can be filtered using a SLF4J configuration.

 ### Thread-Safe Context